William Murray (New Zealand politician): Biography

 Brothers William, John (died 1896), and James Murray (died 1899) arrived in Dunedin, New Zealand from Scotland aboard the Nourmahal on 16 April 1858.
 Their parents John and Jane, two more brothers, Thomas and George, and George's wife and three children, arrived in Dunedin aboard the Agra in October later that year.
 The family had, for several generations, farmed 880acres at Marygold in Bunkle and Preston, Berwickshire, Scotland, but came to New Zealand presumably for the opportunity it then provided to acquire and develop land.
 Initially, William bought 3,000 acres of land in the Waitahuna districts in Otago in partnership with his brother James while his brother Thomas acquired 8,000acres at Mount Stuart just to the South.
-George bought land in East Taieri and greatly expanded the family Boarder Liecester sheep stud.
+George bought land in East Taieri and greatly expanded the family Boarder Leicester sheep stud.

 In 1869, William stood in the Taieri by-election and of six candidates, he came third.
 Then, in January 1871, he was elected to the Bruce electorate and in the 1875 election, he was returned unopposed.
 The Otago Daily Times described him as follows:

 William Archibald Murray, the member for Bruce, is a tall, active, restless man, with an original, daring mind, that in the days of the Caesars or Stuarts would have certainly brought him to the gallows.
 He has no reverence for existing institutions, no veneration for the powers that be, no fear of the most daring novelties, and no want of confidence in himself.

 In the 1881 election, he was defeated by James Rutherford.
 When Robert Gillies resigned from the Bruce electorate in 1885 over failing health, Murray was asked to offer himself for re-election but he declined.